MarwolTuk/scs-anatomy/anatomy.md

 ### dds-files
 dds-files store the underlying graphic data of the textures and are essentially images.
 There are extensions for GIMP or Photoshop to import/edit/export them.
 [Wikipedia](https://en.wikipedia.org/wiki/DirectDraw_Surface) looks like a good starting point to find more information about them.

-For ETS2 you should create them with mipmaps and either in the RGB8 (R8G8B8) or RGBA8 schema, depending on your need for an alpha channel.
+For ETS2 you should create them with mipmaps and either in the RGB8 (R8G8B8) or RGBA8 color schema, depending on your need for an alpha channel.